WiDuMu/ACM-Hackathon/README.md

 Contributors: Duncan Murphy and Jackson Dempsey

 TODO:
- * complete / check if it works for the timer integration with break interval, so all timers react dynamically to the break interval
- * Style the top bar
- * Memorable/Memeable quotes to taunt them with + get random quote implementation
-    * test to see if quotes work

 * Make the accept button work

+* make the trash can icon work able to delete timers

+ *test timer integration with the break interval bar, to see if any don't react dynamically to the break interval bar

+ * Style the top bar - no gradients just replace the color of the bar with the accent

  * bug testing

  * submission